dlebansais/ModelAnalyzer/README.md

 + Private or public methods that return either `void` or one of the supported types and take zero or more parameters (also of a supported type).
   * Parameters are not allowed to have the same name as fields.
   * Parameters cannot be assigned, they are read-only.
 + The `Result` name is reserved and cannot be used for fields or parameters.
+If `Result` is a local variable, then a return statement must be `return Result;`.
++ Local variables of a supported type.
+They are not allowed to have the same name as fields or parameters.
-+ Assignment of an expression to a field.
++ Assignment of an expression to a field or local variable.
-+ `return`, but at the end of a method only.
++ The `return` statement, but at the end of a method only.
 + The `if` `else` statement.
 + Invocation of a method - of the same class only - that has no return value.
 + A restricted subset of expressions: